François-Henri de Montmorency, duc de Luxembourg: Reputation

 He was distinguished for a pungent wit.
 One of his retorts referred to his deformity.
 "I never can beat that cursed humpback", William was reputed to have said of him.
 "How does he know I have a hump?" retorted Luxembourg, "he has never seen my back."
 He left four sons, the youngest of whom was a marshal of France as Marechal de Montmorency.

+Apart from his ability as a commander Luxembourg was also known for his cruelty.
+The historian Luc Panhuysen writes:

+His style of leadership was marked by a great indifference toward the subjugated population.
+Luxembourg could speak lightly, almost with amusement, about the suffering of his victims.
+Cruelty was not an end in itself for him, but rather an unavoidable by-product.
+The duke’s capacity for empathy was entirely focused on the well-being of his own troops. [...]
+Officers and common soldiers alike admired him because he led them in the charge in all weather, even on foot if necessary.
+He stood among them, shouting himself hoarse to urge them on.
+He also joined his men in their amusements.
+When a Dutch supplier dared to venture into his view with his daughter, he briefly took her into an adjoining room.
+He gave his men the cohesion of a tribal bond: discipline among themselves, lawlessness toward others.
+During the many foraging expeditions along the waterline, he did not stand in their way when they engaged in arson and rape.

+His harsh conduct during the campaigns in the Dutch Republic in 1672 and 1673 went so far that even some courtiers in Versailles and other compatriots felt he had gone too far.

 Marriage and children

 On 17 March 1661 François-Henri de Montmorency married Madeleine de Clermont-Tonnerre, duchess of Luxembourg, princess of Tingry, comtess of Ligny, baroness of Dangu, and had 5 children: